 Deed and Record prepares and e-records deeds to change an owner of a Las Vegas timeshare.
-Change is needed because of marriage, divorce, gifts, trusts, to add a co-owner and to remove a co-owner.
+Change is needed because of marriage, divorce, gifts, and trusts to add a co-owner and to remove a co-owner.
 Change of owners is by deed.
-A deed is a piece of paper that has the owner’s signature stating the current owner’s intent to transfer the timeshare to another person.
+A deed is a piece of paper with the owner’s signature stating the current owner’s intent to transfer the timeshare to another person.

-We prepare the deed and email to you for signature.
+We prepare the deed and email it to you for signature.
 You or the owner sign the deed.
-The deed must be acknowledged by a notary.
+A notary must acknowledge the deed.

 You return the signed deed in PDF, either by mail or email.
 We e-record the deed.
 We forward to you the recorded deed.
 You forward the recorded deed to the timeshare resort to update its records.

 Change may be needed in a marriage when only one spouse owns the timeshare.
 The resort may require the other spouse to be on title to make reservations or to access the timeshare.
 Or, the non-owning spouse wants to be on title to inherit and continue to use the timeshare.